Faculty Center - Using Advisor Center

 - Statistics – from enrollment, combined term, and cumulative totals.

 Access to additional student academic information requires that you complete the PeopleSoft Student Administration System Security Authorization form and the Student Administration Confidentiality/Security Agreement to be approved for the enhanced access.
-Submit both documents to Enrollment Services.
-We will notify you as soon as your new access has been approved and processed.
-Please review the CSULB Student Records Procedure (FERPA Policy) (PDF).
 Formal training is necessary for the viewing and interpretation of highly confidential student information.
-Visit the CSULB CMS website to enroll in the appropriate Student Administration training session.
+Refer to How to Request Access for instructions.

 The Academic Requirements report is an interactive tool that allows advisors to review current up-to-date details regarding the student’s progress toward degree completion.
 The Academic Requirements report matches all completed and enrolled courses at CSULB and all external coursework and credits from other institutions, including exams (e.g. Advanced Placement, International Baccalaureate) and other credits (e.g. military credit), to the student’s current academic program(s) requirements.